Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 ## How is text data different than “structured” data?

-We’re comfortable analyzing structured data that is structured into rows and columns.
+We’re comfortable analyzing structured data that is organized as rows and columns.
 Text data, often also known as unstructured data,(footnote: this is often the term used but is a fallacy.
-There is a lot of structure in text&mdash;the structure of chapters, paragraphs, sentences, and syntax within a sentence allows you reader, to understand what we’re writing here.
-Unstructured often refers to not having defined rows and columns in our data.) is harder to analyze using traditional data analysis tools because it doesn’t come with rows and columns, but instead consists of characters, words, sentences, and paragraphs.
+There is a lot of structure in text - the structure of chapters, paragraphs, sentences, and syntax within a sentence allows you reader, to understand what we’re writing here.
+Unstructured often refers to not having defined rows and columns in our data.) is harder to analyze using traditional data analysis tools because it doesn’t come as a set of rows and columns, but instead consists of characters, words, sentences, and paragraphs.
 In traditional, “structured”, data, a human has already decided what constitutes a row (a person for example), what constitutes a column (their age, gender, address, for example), and the relationship between them.
 We covered that in the Database chapter where we created a data model for a given domain.
-When dealing with text data, we have to create that structure ourselves, often using methods that are designed specifically for different types of problems.
+When dealing with text data, we have to create that structure ourselves.

-While creating that structure, we have to deal with human language being complex and nuanced, which makes analyzing it difficult.
+While creating that structure, we have to deal with human language being complex and nuanced, which makes automatically analyzing it difficult.
 We often make simplifying assumptions: we assume our input is perfect text; we ignore humor [@halevy-09] and deception [@niculae-15;
 @ott-11]; and we assume "standard" English [@kong-14]^[See Chapter 6
 for a discussion of speech recognition, which can turn spoken language into text].
-Text data also often reflects human observations that are exceptions to regular processes&mdash;the ubiquitous “other” or “Anything else you want to tell us” field in questionnaires.
-Recognizing this complexity, the goal of text analysis is to efficiently extract important information from large amounts of text in a comprehensible and meaningful way, and use it in our analysis just like we use structured data.
+Text data also often reflects human observations that are exceptions to regular processes&mdash;the ubiquitous “other” or the “anything else you want to tell us” field in questionnaires.
+Recognizing this complexity, the goal of text analysis is to efficiently extract important information from large amounts of text, and use it for/in our analysis just like we use tabular data.

 ## What can we do with text data?

-We are often faced with two scenarios when we encounter text data: We have some text “corpus”, for example open-ended survey responses, and our goal is to understand the content - patterns, themes, trends - of that data.
-We have some data that consists of both structured and text data.
-Examples include electronic health records containing both patient medical records (structured data) and text notes from clinicians and lab results or survey responses consisting of both closed ended (multiple choice for example) and open ended responses.
-The goal here is not to analyze the text data in isolation but to incorporate the text data with the structured data in to our analysis.
-This happens regularly when we incorporate text from social media posts to data we already have about a particular person, organization, or location.

-In both cases, there are a set of analyses that can be done with text data.
-We describe these analyses in the Table below:
+There are a lot of tyypes iof analysis that we can do with text data.
+Table X gives a summary of these types of analysis.

+TODO: finish table

-Type of Analysis
+Type of Analysis | Description | Examples
-Description
-Examples
-Search

-For example, we used these techniques in systematic
-    literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean.
+Search | Finding relevant contenxt based on some information need, often specified as a set of keywords/phrases but can be more structuerd. | For example, we used these techniques in systematic literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean.

-Topic Detection / Clustering
-provide a big picture of the contents
-    of thousands of documents in a comprehensible format by discovering only the most important words and phrases in those documents.

-Classification

-Sentiment analysis
+Topic Detection / Clustering | Used to explore and understand what types of words, phrases, and topics exist in text data | **Need good example** survey text analysis

+Classification | Used to classify text content into one or more predefined categories | **Need good example** researach papers classification

-Examples using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
+Sentiment analysis | Detection of sentiment or opinions at different levels of granularity - document, paragraph/sentence or entity (person, organization, etc.) level. | Examples using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
-Word Clustering/Synonyms

-Named Entity Extraction

-General Extraction

-Summarization

-For example, Wang et
+Word Clustering/Synonyms | Finding groups of words that are similar to each other.
+Depending on the problem need, similarity can be defined as strictly synonyms or aliases (such as IBM and Deep Blue) | **Need good example**

+Named Entity Extraction | Recognition, tagging and extraction of named entities (typically of type Person, Location, Organization) from text data.
+Typically limited to proper nouns.

+General Extraction | Recognition, tagging, and extraction of specificed classes of words/phrases that may be entities, events, relationships between entitiesm etc. | **Need good example**

+Visualization | Visualization of text data and/or visual mashups combining text with other forms of data (such as maps or networks) | **Need good example**

+Summarization | Summarization of a document (or a set of documents), either as a set of important keywords, or important sentences extracted from the text, or new sentences generated to produce a summary. | **Need good example** For example, Wang et
     al. [@wang-09] use topic modeling to produce category-sensitive text summaries and annotations on large-scale document collections.

-Translation
-Automatic translation of text from one language to another Look at reaction to a political event in newspapers of different countries in different languages Visualization
+Translation |  Automatic translation of text from one language to another | Look at reaction to a political event in newspapers of different countries in different languages

-Visualization of text data and / or visual mashups combining text with other forms of data (maps, networks, etc.)
+For this chapter, we will focus on two types of needs that social scientists have when encountering text data:

+1. We have some text “corpus”, for example open-ended survey responses or news articles or research publications, and our goal is to understand the content - patterns, themes, trends - of that data.
+This often involves methods from unsupervised machine learning (that we covered in the previous chapter).
+The analysis can then be combined with tabular data that might accompany the text.
+For example, the survey responses may also have structured information that the respndent filled out, or the news article or resawerch publication has meta-data that can be augmented with information generated from the text analysis.

+2. The second use case is less focused on "discovery" and understanding new content and instead focuses on classifying content into a pre-defined set of categories.
+The text data is similar to the previous use case but the task is different, and can often be a followup task to the previous use case.
+We might have news articles about politics that we need to automatically classify into issue areas that are discussing such as healthcare, education, foreign policy, etc. Or we may have research publications that we need to classify into topics or research areas.
+This falls into supervised learning in the machine learning framework.